 “THE FEAR ENGINE” ALBUM AND MULTI AWARD-WINNING DOCUMENTARY

-During the making of the album I started asking people a sequence of 10 questions on this subject and filmed their answers, one thing led to another and I ended up making a documentary as well.
-Hence the Fear Engine project emerged.
+During the making of the album I started asking people a sequence of 10 questions on this subject and filmed their answers, one thing led to another and before long I ended up making a documentary as well and the Fear Engine project emerged.

 THE FEAR ENGINE PROJECT